CAUTION: SLIPPERY FLOORThe Arduino Library Manager installs the ArduinoJson version 6 by default.

 One cool feature of ArduinoJson is that, when it parses an object from a

-Stream, it stops reading when it encounters the closing
+Stream, it stops reading as soon as it sees the closing brace (

 This feature allows to parse streams in chunks, you just need to call